 If you are 'topping up' a higher education qualification, e.g. from Foundation degree to an Honours degree, with no break in study (see 'Break in Study').

 Level of study

-Your level of study determines how fees are set the following categories apply:
+Level of study is one of the factors which determines how fees are set and the following categories apply: